 Demi is currently at Cedars-Sinai hospital surrounded by family.
 She was rushed there after overdosing in her home earlier today.
 Police were called to the scene, administered Narcan to combat the narcotics overdose, and then took her to the hospital for further treatment.
 Luckily, she's now awake and alert.

-So heartbreaking.
-Demi Lovato opened up in a new interview about her time in rehab and revealed that he knew she needed to seek help when she wasn’t allowed to see her younger half-sister, Madison De La Garza.
-The “Sorry Not Sorry” singer made the admission on a recent episode of The Jonathan Ross Show.
+Demi has always been up front about her mental illness and drug addictions, and last year she opened up about her most recent stint in treatment.
+She said that she knew she needed to seek help when she wasn’t allowed to see her younger half-sister, Madison De La Garza.

-“There were a few [interventions], but the final one, everyone was like, ‘We are no longer going to leave, we aren't leaving,’” Demi, 25, explained.
+“There were a few [interventions], but the final one, everyone was like, ‘We are no longer going to leave, we aren't leaving,’” Demi, 25, explained on The Jonathan Ross Show in September of 2017.
 “That was the moment when I thought, ‘OK, I really need to get help and get sober.’”

 She added, “I knew that I had a lot of life ahead of me, but one of the main reasons of getting sober was so that I could be around my little sister because my mom and dad [said I couldn’t be around her] if I was doing stuff.”